Regions

 Multi-region

 Each region is independent.
-Running in several regions means running several deployments, each with its own keys, database and identifiers.
+Operating in several regions means 3verest provisions several cells, each with its own keys, database and identifiers.
 OrthID does not silently replicate identities between them, because that would defeat the residency guarantee.

 If you operate in more than one jurisdiction, the common patterns are: